1smaII/LLM-Kinase-Affinity/README.md

 The datasets are derived from those used in **GPT4Kinase** and originally obtained from **BindingDB**.
 They contain kinase sequences, inhibitor SMILES, and experimental binding affinity ((K_d)) information.

-The 'text-ICL' directory contains datasets used for text-based ICL experiments.
+The "text-ICL" directory contains datasets used for text-based ICL experiments.

-The 'bimodal-ICL' directory additionally contains standardized 2D molecular structure images associated with the training examples.
+The "bimodal-ICL" incorporates the bimodal dataset we constructed.
+Specifically, it was generated using GPT-5.5 based on a prompting approach and contains standardized 2D structural images of ternary molecules.

 ## Prompts

-The `prompt` directory contains the prompt templates used for:
+The "prompt" directory contains the prompt templates used for:

 * web-interface text ICL;
 * API-based text ICL;
 * API-based multimodal ICL.

 ## Code
-The 'code' directory contains scripts used for data processing, API-based model inference, multimodal input construction, and prediction evaluation.
+The "code" directory contains scripts used for data processing, API-based model inference, multimodal input construction, and prediction evaluation.
 The experiments include GPT, Qwen, and Gemini models under a unified evaluation workflow.

 ## Citation